Kevin-RB/Kevin-RB/README.md

 - 🌱 I’m currently learning ...
 React
 - 👯 I’m looking to collaborate on ...
 Web development projects
 - 💬 Ask me about ...
 Anything
-- ⚡ Fun fact: ...
-I want to study for my master's degree in Australia!
+- ⚡ Fun fact: ... currently doing my MIT in Australia!

 <!--
 ### More about me